partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 >>
 ```

-Next, consider the output binding collection FROM WINDOWED clause:
+Next, consider the output binding collection from WINDOWED clause:
 ```
 <<
   <